Craftsman Table Saw

 |

-A friend sent me this picture of his Sears Model 100 table saw which appears identical to the one I had.
-It had an additional cast iron extension on the left, and I replaced the stock fence with a modern XR2424 fence.
-My stand was slightly different, and I added a nifty on/off switch to make it work better.
-Alas, although it served me well, it's been replaced by a Unisaw, and I sold it recently, so it's truly gone.
+This is the one I had in my shop in Illinois (purchased ≈1988).
+I added an additional cast iron extension on the left, and I replaced the stock fence with a modern XR2424 fence.
+I added a nifty on/off switch to make it work better.
+On and around it you can see cutoff sled, miter sled, Delta tenoning jig, the yellow push stick combo, and the Grip-Tite feather board.
+Alas, although it served me well, it’s been replaced by a Unisaw, and I sold it shortly thereafter, so it’s truly gone.

 |